Introduction

 Miller, Valasek, IOActive 2016 [6]

-Published in June 2016, this IOActive follow-up examined a question left open by the 2015 Jeep paper: given arbitrary CAN message injection, how much physical control is actually achievable, and why do naive injection attempts often fail?
+In June 2016 Miller and Valasek returned to a question their 2015 Jeep paper had left open: given arbitrary CAN message injection, how much physical control is actually achievable, and why do naive injection attempts often fail?

 The core problem is confliction.
 Every legitimate ECU broadcasts its messages continuously at a fixed interval.
 When an attacker injects an adversarial message with the same CAN ID, the receiving ECU sees two conflicting streams.
 Safety-critical ECUs in the Jeep resolved confliction by disabling the contested feature rather than acting on either message, which meant flooding the ABS module disabled braking rather than applying it.
 The paper described three approaches to overcome this: placing the transmitting ECU into a diagnostic session to halt its normal messages, forcing it into Bootrom mode, or fully reflashing it to eliminate the conflicting sender.
-A fourth technique, analysing how the receiving ECU processes incoming data and exploiting edge cases in that logic, was demonstrated against the Power Steering Control Module.
+A fourth technique analysed how the receiving ECU processes incoming data and exploited edge cases in that logic; they used it against the Power Steering Control Module.
 Combining these methods, the authors achieved braking, acceleration via cruise control emulation, and steering on both the Jeep Cherokee and a Toyota Prius.
 The paper also proposed several defensive countermeasures, including message authentication and anomaly detection on CAN timing.

 References